jaewoo-space/jaewoo-space.github.io/index.md

 ### Hi, I’m Jaewoo Kim.

-I’m a Ph.D. student at the [Korea Advance Institute of Science and Technology](https://kaist.ac.kr/en/) in the Department of Aerospace Engineering and a member of the [Strategic Aerospace Initiative](http://sai.kaist.ac.kr), advised by Professor Jaemyung Ahn.
+I’m a Ph.D. candidate at the [Korea Advance Institute of Science and Technology](https://kaist.ac.kr/en/) in the Department of Aerospace Engineering and a member of the [Strategic Aerospace Initiative](http://sai.kaist.ac.kr), advised by Professor Jaemyung Ahn.

 My academic interest is exploring innovative ways to make space utilization more beneficial and sustainable.
 I specifically address critical issues affecting the value of space systems throughout their lifecycle, focusing on optimization techniques to identify better solutions.